-THEOREM 2: There exists a $\hat{T} \ge 1$ such that the principal's payoff from a period-t prediction mechanism is increasing in t for all $t \le \hat{T}$ and decreasing in t for all $t \ge \hat{T}$ .
+THEOREM 2.
+There exists a $\overline{T} \ge 1$ such that the principal's payoff from a period-t prediction mechanism is increasing in t for all $t \le \overline{T}$ and decreasing in t for all $t \ge \overline{T}$.

 The intuition for the nonmonotonicity of payoffs in t is simple.
 As t grows larger, both types learn about the underlying state more precisely.
 But in the limit as t becomes arbitrarily large, both types learn the state perfectly and thus make the same prediction.
 As a result, screening becomes less effective, and for sufficiently long time horizons T, the principal prefers to solicit a prediction at an intermediate time when the learning advantage of the type-g agent over his type-b counterpart is at its highest.
-In what follows, we will use $\hat{T}$ to denote the optimal period for the principal to solicit the prediction.
+In what follows, we will use \overline{T} to denote the optimal period for the principal to solicit the prediction.11

-B. The Optimal Mechanism
+3.2.
+The Optimal Mechanism